YunoHost-Apps/flohmarkt_ynh/doc/PRE_UPGRADE.md

 ## new in flohmarkt 0.10.1

-just small fixes for 0.10.0
+* small fixes for 0.10.0
+* accessibility refinements
+* few bugfixes
+* performance improvements for start page